OmaymaS/onceupondata/content/post/2019-07-03-dashboards-dilemma.md

 - **Organizations** need to be clear about their expectations during the hiring process.
 They will definitely experiment with any new team, but they should assess their needs in advance and discuss the job description transparently, away from the general templates recruiters send in isolation of reality.

 - **Job applicants** who have certain preferences and priorities should communicate that and ask enough questions to make an informed decision.
 They should expect that things could change when they join/ form a new team.
-After all their priorities will determine their tolerance accept changes.
+After all their priorities will determine their tolerance to accept changes.

-- **Team Leads**, who are hiring should encourage candidates to share their interests and priorities. *(I personally used to ask interviwees about their expectation of the distribution of time on different tasks, if they would hate specific tasks to dominate their work, what they would like to learn, etc.)*.
+- **Team Leads**, who are hiring should encourage candidates to share their interests and priorities. *(I personally used to ask interviwees about their expectations of the distribution of time on different tasks, if they would hate specific tasks to dominate their work, what they would like to learn, etc.)*.
 And those who are leading teams should advocate for their team members, empower them, communicate their concerns with the leadership and show them the ROI of their work.

-And I hope team leaders in different organizations could share a lot of experience in this context for others to benefit from. because it is something beyond "just dashboards"!
+After all, I hope team leaders in different organizations could share more in this context for others to benefit from. because it is something beyond "just dashboards"!